Trulsaa/trulsaagaard.com/_posts/2022-11-27-Convert-your-feedback-loop-into-a-continuous-discussion-with-review-environments.md

 ---
 layout: post
 title: "Convert your feedback loop into a continuous discussion with review environments"
-categories: DevOps
+categories: DevOps, SRE
 ---

 Wouldn't it be fantastic if everyone on the team, with all of their diverse skills and knowledge on different parts of an issue, could work on issues at the same time?
 All of the skills are needed to get tasks from idea to production.
 This means that splitting the work over time only makes it take longer.
 Review environments makes it possible for everyone on the team to work on the task without impeeding each other's work, speeding up throughput significantly.
 If this sounds interesting, I try to highlight the benefits and how to in this article.

 ## Precisely what is a review environment?

 Review environments, also known as ephemeral environments or preview environments.
-A review environment is a full deployment of an application stack, representing the latest changes made to a branch connected to a Merge Request (MR).
-It lives alongside the MR and provides a way to see the changes made in that MR from the perspective of the end user.
+A review environment is a full deployment of an application stack, representing the latest changes made to a branch connected to a Pull Request (PR).
+It lives alongside the PR and provides a way to see the changes made in that PR from the perspective of the end user.
 The deployment of the review environments is done using the same automation that is used when deploying to production.

 ![](/media/Review%20app%20branch%20strategy.excalidraw.png)